MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

     ![Select Setup policies](../../media/image%28200%29.png)

-1. Next select the **Add Apps** button and search for the training application uploaded in the previous Step 3.
+1. Next select the **Add Apps** button and search for the training application uploaded in Step 3 - Install the Microsoft Teams App for your organization.

 1. Add the training application as a pinned application.